Andrey-Ba-developer/rsschool-cv/cv.md

 HTML and CSS: confident knowledge of HTML and CSS.

-JavaScript: Knowledge of the basics of JavaScript, including DOM manipulation.
+JavaScript: Knowledge of the basics of JavaScript.

 Working with Git: Understanding basic Git commands such as commit, push, pull, merge and branch.